How to use mindfulness meditation and fun to solve a problem when your mood is down

 - Write the names of three people that you are grateful for in your life and why.

-Doing any of these activities will trigger oxytocin in your body.
+Doing any of these activities will trigger dopamine in your body.
 This hormone will connect you with positivity and give you a mood boost.
 Also, it will engage the areas of your brain that promote creativity and problem-solving.

 Now go back and repeat the first exercise of the three questions.

 Notice your mood and explore the questions with a curious mind.
 Pretend that you are asking the questions for the first time.
-Open your thinking to new possibilities and creativity.
+Open your thinking to alternative possibilities and creativity.

 Listen with curiosity.
 Speak with honesty.
 Act with integrity.
 The greatest problem with communication is we don’t listen to understand.
 We listen to reply.
 When we listen with curiosity, we don’t listen with the intent to reply.
 We listen for what’s behind the words.”Roy T. Bennett